ginkgo-project/ginkgo/doc/joss/paper.md

-To enhance reproducibility from a performance perspective, the Ginkgo project aims at providing Continuous Benchmarking on top of its extensive Continuous Integration setup [@gko_cb].
+To enhance reproducibility from a performance perspective, the Ginkgo project aims at providing Continuous Benchmarking on top of its extensive Continuous Integration setup [@gko-cb].
 To this end, we provide the performance results of our kernel implementations in an open source git repository [@gko-data].
 A unique feature of Ginkgo is the availability of an interactive webtool, the Ginkgo Performance explorer [@gpe], which can plot results from the